Fall of Outremer: Henry II of Cyprus

 The loss of Margat came shortly after the death Charles I of Anjou on 7 January 1285.
 The kingdom was falling without the benefit of a king, and Henry II of Cyprus was encouraged by the Hospitallers to send an envoy to negotiate for his recognition as king.
-The commune of Acre acquiesced and was supported by the grand masters Jacques de Taxi, Guillaume de Beaujeu and Burchard von Schwanden.
+The commune of Acre acquiesced and was supported by the grand masters Jacques de Taxi, Guillaume de Beaujeu and Burchard of Schwanden.
 When Henry landed at Acre on 4 June 1286 where he intended to lodge in the castle, as previous kings had done.
 But Odo Poilechien refused to leave the castle, where he was garrisoned with a French contingent that reported directly to Philip IV.
 The Bishop of Famagusta and other religious leaders pleaded with Odo, and eventually drew up a legal protest.
 Henry II was staying in the palace of Humphrey of Montfort, the late lord of Tyre, and told the French soldiers in the castle that they could leave in peace.
 The citizens of Acre became frustrated with inaction and prepared to attack Odo.
 The three grand masters, trying to avoid bloodshed, persuaded Odo to relinquish the castle, and it was given to Henry II on 29 June.
 On 15 August 1286, Henry II was crowned at Tyre by the archbishop Bonacursus de Gloire.
 He did not remain long at Acre but returned to Cyprus, leaving Baldwin of Ibelin as bailli.